A German Immigrant Girl Shares Her Adventure

 Soon after returning home, I began to look forward to my entrance into society with much interest.
 Many of my classmates who had left school with me were residents of my native city, and we frequently called upon and visited each other.

 I also often received a visit from a young girl whose acquaintance I had formed at school and whose friendship I prized more highly than all others.
 Her name was Constance Lindon.
-She entered the school after I had been a member some time and had had time to become thoroughly acquainted with the institution's ways.
+She entered the school after I had been a member for some time and had had time to become thoroughly acquainted with the institution's ways.

 When I first met her, if I had not been captivated by her beauty and grace and the apparent sweetness of her disposition, my heart would have gone out to leer, for she was far from home, among strangers and homesick.
 I remembered my feelings under similar circumstances so well that I fully sympathized with her in her sorrow and strove by every means to make her feel at home and happy.
-Thus began a friendship sincere and destined to be lasting.
+Thus began a friendship that was sincere and destined to be lasting.
 The memory of it even now thrills me with joy.

 I can hardly tell why we became so attached.
 We were in every way unlike by nature, and the training we had received had also been in many respects different.